 Standards for student learning have been developed in subject areas under the direction of the NADOE.
 In developing these standards, resources such as the compendiums of current state/provincial standards and subject-area standards developed by professional organizations have been referenced.

-Standards identify what a student should know and be able to do upon completing a course.
+Standards identify what a student should know and be able to do.
 Standards are to be used by the teacher in planning, implementing, and assessing the instructional program.
-It is the principal’s responsibility to:
+Teachers are responsible to provide instruction that allows for all students to achieve the standards.

 Teachers should create a course outline / classroom handbook to guide instruction throughout the school year, ensuring that each standard is met.
 A process should be established by the principal for the review of course outlines by the school curriculum committee and/or principal.
 Course outlines should be on file in the school office and are customarily distributed to students at the beginning of each course.
 Course outlines include elements such as: